-We are a group of healthcare professionals and parent representatives that have come together to oversee a process to identify and prioritise research questions that can be tested in randomised trials in UK neonatal care.
+A group of healthcare professionals and parent representatives came together in 2022-3 to oversee a process to identify and prioritise research questions that can be tested in randomised trials in UK neonatal care.
 Answers to the questions submitted should improve neonatal care and reduce unwanted variations in practice.

-Phase 2 - Review the submitted questions and develop a final list (removing any duplicates, questions that have already been answered, and those out of scope.)
+The partnership invited submissions of research questions using a question building tool.
+They then reviewed the submitted questions and developed a final list (removing any duplicates, questions that have already been answered, and those out of scope.)

-Phase 3 - Ask the perinatal community to prioritise questions in order of importance by completing surveys.
+The perinatal community then prioritised the questions in order of importance by completing surveys.

-Phase 4 - Disseminate the results to stakeholders including research organisations such as the National Institute for Health Research (NIHR).
+The protocol and full results were published in 2023 and disseminated to stakeholders including research organisations such as the National Institute for Health Research (NIHR).